-- We recommend installing a main / repair switch on the building close to the indoor unit.
-This is the responsibility of the customer. - Power is supplied to the outdoor unit, the indoor unit is supplied via the control line from the outdoor unit to the indoor unit. - The terminal blocks for establishing the connections are located inside the unit. - If an optional condensate pump is used as an accessory in conjunction with the unit, it may be necessary to install an additional relay with a higher contact rating after the switch-off contact on the pump to switch off the compressor.
+- We recommend that a mains/repair switch be installed near the outdoor unit. - The terminal blocks for making the connections are located at the rear of the unit.
+When the unit is installed, measurements can be made from the front by removing the cover. - If an optional condensate pump is used as an accessory in conjunction with the unit, it may be necessary to install an additional relay with a higher contact rating after the switch-off contact on the pump to switch off the compressor.